frievoe97/whatsapp-dashboard/README.md

 ```
 whatsapp-dashboard/
-├── public/
-│   ├── images/                 # Contains all static images used in the README
-│   │   ├── page.png            # Overview screenshot of the dashboard
-│   │   ├── 1.png               # Image for Message Trends Over Time
-│   │   ├── 2.png               # Image for Message Timeline
-│   │   ├── 3.png               # Image for Sender Comparison
-│   │   ├── 4.png               # Image for Top 10 Emojis
-│   │   ├── 5.png               # Image for Reply Patterns
-│   │   ├── 6.png               # Image for Most Used Words
-│   │   ├── 7.png               # Image for Message Statistics
-│   │   ├── 8.png               # Image for Sentiment Analysis
-│   │   ├── 9.png               # Image for Best and Worst Words
-│   │   ├── 10.png              # Image for Interactive Heatmap
 ├── src/
 │   ├── components/             # React components for UI and plots
 │   │   ├── plots/              # All visualization components